bradwestness/bradwestness.github.io/_posts/2018-03-13-collate-dot-net.md

 }
 ```

-Now, I'm sure you can imagine how quickly that can become painful and
+Now, I'm sure you can imagine how quickly it can become painful and
 time consuming to write that kind of code for every field on every endpoint
 in your application.
 And what happens if you want to filter by multiple fields
 at the same time, or apply sorting by multiple fields at the same time?